 - E. All regular and special meetings of the School Board shall also be recorded electronically, and the tape or other medium preserved by the Superintendent.
 A copy of such recordings shall be kept readily accessible for use by School Board members, District staff, and the general public. - VIII.
 It is unlawful to knowingly disrupt or interfere with a School Board meeting, and any such action may result in a misdemeanor offense of the second degree.
-This includes individuals who advise, counsel, or instruct students or School Board employees on techniques for disrupting a School Board meeting.
+This includes individuals who advise, counsel, or instruct students or School Board employees on techniques for disrupting a School Board meeting. - IX.
+The School Board determines it wishes to continue implementing rules which foster a sense of efficiency and transparency in its business.
+In furtherance of this stated goal, the School Board wishes to avoid the appearance of impropriety by prohibiting the use of electronic communication devices during its meetings. - A. At the commencement of all School Board regular meetings, special meetings, hearings, workshops and any other meeting of the School Board, all School Board members, the Superintendent and the School Board's attorney shall refrain from using all electronic communication devices and refrain from communicating on such devices until the meeting is adjourned.
+Electronic communication devices shall be interpreted in its broadest sense, and includes any device which allows phone calls, emails, text messages, and any other form of electronic communication. - B. The Superintendent shall establish and distribute a procedure for emergency situations which may occur during School Board meetings which require the immediate attention of a School Board member, the Superintendent or the School Board's attorney.

-CHAPTER 112, 120.525, 120.53, 286.0105, 286.011, 286.0111, 286.012, 447.605, 877.13, 1001.32, 1001.37, 1001.372(1)(2)(3)(4), 1001.41, 1001.42, 1001.43, 1006.145, F.S.
+CHAPTER 112, 120.525, 120.53, 286.0105, 286.011, 286.0111, 286.0113 286.012, 447.605, 877.13, 1001.32, 1001.37, 1001.372(1)(2)(3)(4), 1001.41, 1001.42, 1001.43, 1006.145, F.S.